Kvitekvist/FUS/README.md

 You cannot start Skyrim VR from Steam, always use MO2.
 Best make a shortcut and put it on the desktop.
 There's a button for this right next to the "Run" button :)

+**IMPORTANT:** Skyrim VR is very particular about controllers.
+Make absoutely sure Steam VR and your controllers are switched on *before* starting the game!

 ![image](https://github.com/Kvitekvist/FUS/blob/main/images/play%20fus.png?raw=true)

 # The full modlist